gilbert-yangye/gilbert-yangye.github.io-Archieved-Personal/_posts/IndividualProjects/2000-10-02-Embodied-Drone.md

 pin: false
 hidden: true
 categories: [Projects, Individual Projects]
-tags: [Deep reinforcement learning, Drone, Embodied AI, Computation, Simulation, Human-Machine Interaction]
+tags: [Deep RL & Imitation Learning, Embodied AI, Computation, Simulation, Human-Machine Interaction]
 ---

 > **You can also navigate the related posts using the above tags**